-Stress sucks and yet somehow it’s become part of our daily lives.
-It’s not just unpleasant, but it can actually be damaging to our health.
-As it’s impossible to live without it, it’s essential to learn about how to cope and why.
-We love this comprehensive piece from our friends at Food Matters all about the impact of our modern stress epidemic — from the many different flavors of stress and how they impact our health, to simple and sustainable ways to reduce stress daily.
+Stress sucks and yet somehow it’s become part of our daily lives — it’s not just unpleasant, but can actually be damaging to our health.
+As it’s impossible to live without some stress, it’s essential to learn about how to cope with prolonged stress.
+In fact, our health depends on it.
+This comprehensive piece from our friends at Food Matters all about the impact of our modern stress epidemic — from the many different flavors of stress and how they impact our health, to simple and sustainable ways to reduce stress daily.
 Dive in…

 Do you feel like ‘stressed’ is your new normal state of being?
 Can you remember the last time you went to bed without a care in your mind and woke up the next morning energized and excited for the day?
 Our modern lives, though full of opportunity, have us anxious, stressed and exhausted, and it’s almost at the point where if you’re not constantly stressed about work, finances or relationships, you might just stress about not being stressed enough!